 A common complaint of adolescent idiopathic scoliosis patients is the appearance of the back and posture from a pronounced rib “hump,” trunk shift, and uneven shoulders.
 Appearance issues can range from mild dysphoria to debilitating psychosocial distress.

 Scoliosis may progress with growth.
-It is therefore important to establish the patient’s growth history and document growth at each follow up visit.
-On average boys grow until the age of 16 and girls grow until the age of 14, or 2 years after menarche.
+It is therefore important to establish the patient’s growth history and document growth at each follow-up visit.
+On average, boys grow until the age of 16 and girls grow until the age of 14, or 2 years after menarche.
 Predicting growth is difficult, but some tools to help predict remaining growth include the Risser sign and Sanders stage (discussed below).

 A complete physical exam begins with inspection of the patient standing upright facing away from the examiner.
 Scapular prominence, waist crease asymmetry and arm-side space can be observed.
 From a lateral view, the hypokyphosis of the thoracic spine can also be noted.
 Shoulder asymmetry, trunk shift and pelvic asymmetry can be observed and palpated.
-At the examination, it is important to identify a potential leg length discrepancy that can mimic scoliosis.
+During the examination, it is important to identify a potential leg length discrepancy that can mimic scoliosis.
 If leg length difference is noted, the examiner can place a block under the shorter leg to assess if the curve corrects.

 The Adam’s forward bending test is an easy screening test.
-It is performed by having the patient lock the knees in extension and bend forward and touch toes.
+It is performed by having the patient lock his or her knees in extension and attempt to bend forward and touch toes.
 The patient is then observed from behind, to note the presence of an asymmetries of the rib cage and shoulder blades.
 Any rib prominence should be measured using a scoliometer (Figure 3).
 A rib prominence deformity greater than 7 degrees should prompt an evaluation by a pediatric spine specialist.
 As a rule of thumb, 7 degrees of prominence on Adam’s forward bending test corresponds curve measuring about 10 to 20 degrees on x-ray.

 There are important radiographic parameters to help with diagnosis and management of adolescent idiopathic scoliosis: